rohan843/cybersecurity-notes/README.md

 ## Common Cybersecurity Tools

 **Log**: It is a record of events that occur within an organization's systems, such as employees signing into their computers or accessing web based services.

+### Security Information and Event Management (SIEM) Tools

+These are applications that collect and analyse log data to monitor critical activities in an organization.